Number π and Solomon's molten sea

 approximation but as a reflection of a certain spiritual truth.

-could be demonstrated by the number 135.
-Doubling of its digits 113355 and separation
+masculine could be demonstrated by the number 135.
+Doubling of its digits

-of the arc.
-Its length was 2.5 cubits or 15 palms, the width was 1.5 cubits or
+the cover of the arc.
+Its length was 2.5 cubits or 15 palms, the width was 1.5

 a girl, where growing out of it, separated by a tiny gap between their wings.